Who else is on the meditation app market

 Let’s talk about competitors first.
 Currently, there are two major players: Headspace and Calm — they share around 70% of the U.S. meditation app market.

-Top-2 meditation apps in the U.S., Headspace and Calm
+Top 2 meditation apps in the U.S., Headspace and Calm

-Key features for a meditation app
+Key features of a meditation app

 We gathered 7 features you will definitely need in order to build a meditation app for mental health maintenance that everyone will love and use.

 First things first.
 A sign-up form meets all users of a meditation app.
 Our advice is to simplify it as much as you can to give users a quick start.
 People definitely don’t want to spend more than 3 minutes filling it in.
-The sign up page should ask to create a username and a password, to put an email address, and to agree to the Terms and Conditions, while the sign-in board of a meditation app should have login and password fields.
+The sign-up page should ask to create a username and a password, to put an email address, and to agree to the Terms and Conditions while the sign-in board of a meditation app should have login and password fields.

 Headspace / Calm sign-up pages